eCDN for All: Protect the Network, Make No Compromises

 - Self-discoverable, self-healing for resiliency

 P2P networking is ideal for locations with limited network infrastructure.
 It decentralizes video distribution by utilizing viewing devices already connected on the network to host and distribute segments of the video to one another.

 - Scales dynamically based on demand and device availability

 Multicast+ and OmniCache are native Ramp eCDN solutions.
 We’ve added P2P networking through our strategic partnership with StriveCast.

 Ramp chose to partner with StriveCast because they uphold the core tenants of our mission to deliver unlimited, high-quality streaming video on any corporate network.
 Like Ramp, StriveCast is committed to delivering secure, vendor-neutral video distribution solutions to solve network congestion created by streaming video.

 StriveCast is a leading technology provider for eCDN solutions that solve enterprise video delivery.
 StriveCast requires no local software installation, works inside any enterprise video platform, and reduces bandwidth requirements for internal webcasting by up to 95%.

 How to choose the right eCDN

 Need help determining which Ramp eCDN is ideal for your network and use cases?
-Read our whitepaper Approaches for Deploying an Enterprise Content Delivery Network to get started, then schedule a free enterprise video network assessment.
+Read our whitepaper Guide to Selecting the Right eCDN to get started, then schedule a free enterprise video network assessment.